Skip to content

 Service aims and objectives

 We support delivery of all four partner local authorities’ strategic goals.
-Although not identical, they can be grouped into a set of generic priorities expressed by four key outcomes which make up the Service Mission Statement:
+Although not identical, they can be grouped into a set of generic priorities expressed by three key outcomes which make up the Service Mission Statement:

 1. Economic growth is supported by ensuring a fair, responsible and competitive trading environment.

+Our enforcement priorities are identified through an annual Strategic Assessment, which analyses the last three years of Service activity to identify key issues and likely trends.
 A law enforcement model of risk is then used to rank each service functional area by balancing threat and harm with the capabilities and resources of our joint Trading Standards Service.
+Threat factors assessed included reported physical harm, financial detriment and volume of complaints received.
+These are then prioritised and incorporated into our Control Strategy.
+Our five priority areas for 2024/25 are:

 • Scams.